Last updated: Jan-22-2023

 |Share the folder||✔|

-- Editing transformations does not have any impact on the original asset, but any new transformations that are generated are counted in the account's monthly transformations counts.
+- Editing transformations does not have any impact on the original asset, but any new transformations that are generated are counted against your monthly transformation quota.

 - Search results will include only assets where the user has at least Can view permissions.